 To get an accurate picture of the amount of money you must generate each month to keep paying your mortgage and other loans, add up your total debt and housing costs.
 This figure should not total more than 38 to 40 percent of your gross income.

 Factor in maintenance costs

 It’s not a matter of if your home will require maintenance; it’s a matter of when.
 All homes require upkeep, and some home repairs can be costly, such as roofing.
-Expect to need to pay about 1 percent of the cost of your home per year on repairs.
-This means that if you pay $400,000 for a home, you will want to set aside $4,000 a year for maintenance.
+Expect to need to pay about 1 percent of the cost of your home per year on replacements.
+This means that if you spend $400,000 for a home, you will want to set aside $4,000 a year for maintenance.
 In terms of budgeting, this means about $333 per month.

 Consider life circumstances and lifestyle

-Keep these tips in mind for ensuring that you purchase a home that fits your financial profile, and you’re likely to soon find yourself picking up the keys to your dream home.
+Keep these tips in mind for ensuring that you purchase a home that fits your financial profile, and you’re likely to find soon yourself picking up the keys to your dream home.